xchem/fragalysis-backend/README.md

 typically persisted between container restarts on Kubernetes with a separate volume mounted at `/code/logs`.

+>   For local development using the `docker-compose.yml` file you'll find the logs
+    at `./data/logs/backend.log`.

 ## Database migrations
-The best approach is to spin-up the development stack (locally) using `docker-compose` and then shell into Django.
+The best approach is to spin-up the development backend (locally) using `docker-compose` and then shell into Django.
 For example, to make new migrations called "add_job_request_start_and_finish_times" for the viewer's model run the following: -

->   Before starting postgres, if you need to, remove any pre-existing database (if one exists)
+>   Before starting postgres, if you need to, remove any pre-existing local database
-    with `rm -rf ../data` (a directory maintained above the repository's clone)
+    (if one exists) with `rm -rf ./data/postgresl`

     docker-compose up -d

-Then from within the stack container make the migrations (in this case for the `viewer`)...
+Then from within the backend container make the migrations (in this case for the `viewer`)...

-    docker-compose exec stack bash
+    docker-compose exec backend bash

     python manage.py makemigrations viewer --name "add_job_request_start_and_finish_times"